odow/SDDP.jl/docs/src/tutorial/07_advanced_modelling.md

     `JuMP.set_coefficient` sets the coefficient on the _canonicalized_ constraint.

-This concludes or series of basic introductory tutorials for `Kokako.jl`.
+This concludes or series of basic introductory tutorials for `SDDP.jl`.
 When you're ready, continue to our intermediate series of tutorials, beginning with [Intermediate I: risk](@ref).